 According to the Organizational Regulations, the Board of Directors meets as often as business requires but always at least six times in each financial year.
-Eight meetings were held during the year under review.
+Six meetings and two telephone conferences were held during the year under review.
 Meetings normally last one full day.
 The CEO and the CFO are normally present at the meetings; other members of company management, department heads and other employees or third parties are present as required.
 In addition, the Board of Directors has held a two-day seminar ever since 2004.